 ii) Systems & Applications Requirement: At least two of the 4 courses must be taken in Systems & Applications.

-Exemptions from approved list courses: Students who have previously received a grade of A or A- in a graduate course similar to one on the approved list, while enrolled in a graduate program at a university with standards comparable to those at NYU, can use that course in lieu of taking the course on the approved list.
-The determination of whether a previously taken course can be used in this way will be made by the PHDC.
-However, any student who uses courses taken in another university to fulfill one or both of the Systems & Applications course requirements must work on a medium-size or larger software project at NYU.
+Exemptions from approved list courses: With the approval of the Ph.D.
+Committee, students who have previously received a grade of A or A- in a course that is on the approved list, while enrolled in another NYU graduate program, can use that course towards the breadth requirement in lieu of taking it while in the Ph.D. program.
+Also, students who have previously received a grade of A or A- in a graduate course similar to one on the approved list, while enrolled in a graduate program at NYU or at another university with standards comparable to those at NYU, can use that course in lieu of taking the course on the approved list.
+The determination of whether a previously taken course, not on the approved list, can be used in this way, will be made by the PHDC.
+However, any student who uses courses taken prior to entering the CS Ph.D. program to fulfill one or both of the Systems & Applications course requirements must work on a medium-sized or larger software project while in the CS Ph.D. program.
 This project can be part of coursework or the student’s research.
 A brief report on the project must be produced and approved by the PHDC.

 Approved Course List: The list of approved courses will be reviewed regularly by the PHDC and is subject to change.
 Any changes must be approved by the CSE Department.
 In order for a course to be considered for inclusion in the list, the course must be rigorous and the students in it must be evaluated individually.
 Examples of inappropriate courses include those in which students are traditionally not differentially evaluated (e.g., all students receive A’s or “pass”) and courses in which grades are based on attendance or making a presentation of someone else’s work, rather than on tests and assignments.